fireplusteam/ios-swift-for-vs-code/README.md

 ##Run & Debug on iOS Device
   cmd+r runs in on simulator, as in xCode, also build a project and refresh Autocomplete

-##Run Without Debugger Attached on iOS Device
+##Run Without Debugger Attached on iOS Device (Very Fast)
   cmd+shift+r runs in on simulator, as in xCode, also build a project and refresh Autocomplete

-##Debug an earlier launched ios app session
+##Debug an earlier launched iOS app session
   F5 attach debug lldb
   Shift+F5 stop debug

   You can configure F5 by choosing two options:
     a.
 Debug iOS App -> runs lldb of the last running process triggered by cmd+r, you need to relaunch debugger after each cmd+r
     b.
 Show iOS App Log -> displays iOS app stdout/stderr to Debug Console of VS Code. This can be done only once per dev session

-  So each time after you run the app, you need to attach the debugger manually if you need.
-  This gives you a speed on launching app and attaching lldb only in cases when you have to debug

 ##Run Tests
   press cmd+shift+p -> Run Task -> Test iOS App